 Many researchers divide index crimes into violent and nonviolent categories, which helps but even this isn’t entirely sufficient.
 Take Chicago as an example.
 It is a city infamous for its large number of murders.
 But as a fraction of index crimes, Chicago has a rounding error worth of murders.
 Their 653 murders in 2017 is only 0.5% of total index crimes.
 For violent index crimes, murder made up 2.2% of crimes that year.
 As seen in Figure 2.2, in no year where data is available did murders account for more than 3.5% of violent index crimes; and, while murders are increasing as a percent of violent index crimes they still account for no more than 2.5% in most recent years.
 What this means is that changes in murder are very difficult to detect.
 If Chicago had no murders this year, but a less serious crime (such as theft) increased slightly, we couldn’t tell from looking at the number of index crimes, even from violent index crimes.
 As discussed in the below section, using this sample of crimes as the primary measure of crimes - and particularly of violent crimes - is also misleading as it excludes important - and highly common relative to index crimes - offenses, such as simple assault.

 An important consideration in using this data is defining what a “violent crime” is.
 One definition, and the one that I think makes the most sense, is that a violent crime is one that uses force or the threat of force.
 For example, if I punch you in the face, that is a violent crime.
 If I stab you, that is a violent crime.
 While clearly different in terms of severity, both incidents used force so I believe would be classified as a violent crime.
 The FBI, and most researchers, reporters, and advocates would disagree.
-Organizations ranging from the FBI itself to Pew Research Center and advocacy groups like the Vera Institute of Justice and the ACLU all define the first examine as a non-violent crime and the second as a violent crime.
+Organizations ranging from the FBI itself to Pew Research Center and advocacy groups like the Vera Institute of Justice and the ACLU all define the first example as a non-violent crime and the second as a violent crime.
 They do this for three main reasons.

 The first reason is that simple assault is not an index crime, so they don’t include it when measuring violent crime.
 It is almost a tautology in criminology that you use index crimes as the measure of crime since that’s just what people do.
 As far as I’m aware, this is really the main reason why researchers justify using index crimes: because people in the past used it so that’s just what is done now.9 This strikes me as a particularly awful way of doing anything, more so since simple assault data has been available almost as long as index crime data.10